My Ex’s Mom Sent Me a Red Gown for His Wedding – I Nearly Fainted When I Saw Why

 On the morning of the wedding, I redid my makeup twice.
 I pinned my hair up, palms clammy, and stared myself down in the mirror.

 "You're not doing this for James, Sandra," I whispered to myself.
-"You're doing this for Sarah.
+"You're doing this for Florence.
 For yourself."

 At the venue, I nearly lost my nerve.
 As soon as I stepped inside, the room hushed.